Rigging a Plastic Shrimp backward and other methods.

 They are usually made of glass, but I have seen and used some in plastic that I like since they have more of a muted sound.
 I have generally found that the ones with the pointed end are easier to install, and just a tiny dab of glue on the point as you gently push it onto the space or body comes in handy.
 This since it helps keep them inside the body while pitching them for hours on end.

-And a big shout out to our friends at Mangrove Outfitters in Naples, Florida that helped us with some of the product placement shots.
+And a big shout out to our friends at Mangrove Outfitters in Naples, Florida, who helped us with some of the product placement shots.
 We are looking forward to working with Paul and the Team on more projects soon!

-Shrimp though like many crustaceans, make their little clicks and clacks and some are quite loud as they thump something to death like a trigger pistol shrimp!
+Shrimp, though, like many crustaceans, make little clicks and clacks, and some are quite loud as they thump something to death, like a trigger pistol shrimp!

 Not that you are going to find many loaded dudes in our ecosystems that I have ever seen, so a more muted sound as you slowly (very slowly) work yours under docks or parallel to any cover like a Mangrove edge or other shoreline.